mhrons/mhrons.github.io/docs/pv_smooth.md

 - Eventually, a smart smoothing method **SPLPF** (patent pending) has been designed, integrating the LPF with the PV predictor trained by both the sky-imagery and the measured PV power p(t).
 This method has a different block diagram.

 ## Accumulation of energy by smoothing
-For the sake of clarity of the analysis, the energy losses in AC/DC power conversion and energy storage will be neglected.
+For the sake of clarity of analysis, the energy losses in AC/DC power conversion and energy storage will be neglected.
 The time course of the accumulated energy by ESS

 $$SOC(t)=\int_{0}^t (p(\tau)-s(\tau+\Delta t))d\tau\tag{1}\label{eq:1}$$